-"Mr. Darcy is not to be laughed at!" cried Elizabeth.
-"That is an uncommon advantage, and uncommon I hope it will continue, for it would be a great loss to me to have many such acquaintance.
-I dearly love a laugh."
+'Mr. Darcy is not to be laughed at!' cried Elizabeth.
+'That is an uncommon advantage, and uncommon I hope it will continue, for it would be a great loss to me to have many such acquaintances.
+I dearly love a laugh.'

-"Miss Bingley," said he, "has given me credit for more than can be.
-The wisest and best of men,-nay, the wisest and best of their actions,-may be rendered ridiculous by a person whose first object in life is a joke."
+'Miss Bingley,' said he, 'has given me more credit than can be.
+The wisest and the best of men-nay, the wisest and best of their actions-may be rendered ridiculous by a person whose first object in life is a joke.'

-"Certainly," replied Elizabeth, "there are such people, but I hope I am not one of them.
-I hope I never ridicule what is wise or good.
+'Certainly,' replied Elizabeth-"there are such people, but I hope I am not one of them.
+I hope I never ridicule what is wise and good.
 Follies and nonsense, whims and inconsistencies, do divert me, I own, and I laugh at them whenever I can.
-But these, I suppose, are precisely what you are without."
+But these, I suppose, are precisely what you are without.'

-"Perhaps that is not possible for anyone.
-But it has been the study of my life to avoid those weaknesses which often expose a strong understanding to ridicule."
+'Perhaps that is not possible for anyone.
+But it has been the study of my life to avoid those weaknesses which often expose a strong understanding to ridicule.'

-"Such as vanity and pride."
+'Such as vanity and pride.'

-"Yes, vanity is a weakness indeed.
-But pride-where there is a real superiority of mind-pride will be always under good regulation."
+'Yes, vanity is a weakness indeed.
+But pride-where there is a real superiority of mind, pride will be always under good regulation.'